 The REIT and its subsidiaries have provided guarantees in connection with the finance lease liabilities and the mortgage loans, including pledges of shares of affiliates of the REIT, first mortgages and assignment of receivables and future receivables.
-As at December 31, 2017, guarantees provided by the REIT with respect to its long-term debts include a preferential claim held by mortgage lenders on the Jeûneurs, Veronese, Sablière and Hanover properties in the amount of \$91.7 million.
-Including the REIT's interest in the properties held in partnerships and preferential claims held by mortgage lenders on the properties, this amount totals \$138.3 million.
+The guarantees provided by the REIT with respect to its long-term debts include a preferential claim held by mortgage lenders on the Jeûneurs, Courbevoie (Veronese), Sablière, Baldi and Hanover properties in the amount of \$103.1 million.
+Including the REIT's interest in the properties held in partnerships and preferential claims held by mortgage lenders on the properties, this amount totals \$93.2 million.